kaiwooodger/SFRT-MODEL1/README.md

 # SFRT biological risk-analysis reproducibility bundle

-This repository is the clean GitHub-facing reproducibility package for the PMB revision workflow.
+This repository is the clean GitHub-facing reproducibility package revision workflow.

 It exposes descriptive public entry points, descriptive manuscript-facing result directories, and the current publication-ready figure set, while preserving the original implementation scripts in a provenance layer so the scientific workflow remains reproducible.